Selfie-17/new_content/others/Maths_for_AI/09_Straight_Lines/15_AdvancedProblems.md

    $$\boxed{m_1 m_2 = 1}$$

-*Teacher Note: This reinforces that changing your reference axis flips the ratio (reciprocal).*
+*Note: This reinforces that changing your reference axis flips the ratio (reciprocal).*

 ---